junwatu/sentiment-analysis-griddb/blog/README.md

 ## User Interface

 The UI is built using React and Vite.
+The `<SentimentAnalysis />` component is the main component of the UI.
 It is a simple form that allows users to input a review title and text, and then submit the form to the `/api/sentiment` endpoint.

 ![user interface](images/griddb-sentiment-ui.png)